LeeMorinUCF/ECP3004S21/PP_Ch_04_Strings/README.md

 ```

+It works regardless of whether the string begins
+with single or double quotes.

 ```python
 >>> 'She said, "That' + "'" + 's hard to read."'
 'She said, "That\'s hard to read."'

 ```
+Notice the backslash combined with the single qoute: ```\'```,
+which is an *escape sequence* for the single quote.
+You can also use this to define a string containing quotes.

 ```python
 >>> len('\'')
 1
 >>> len('it\'s')
 4
 ```

 ## Creating a Multiline String

+As with other commands, the string definition should complete on one line.

 ```python